 My loyal readers may remember that I spent happy childhood summers at my grandmother’s small hotel in the Catskills.
-(See My Heart Remembers My Grandmother’s Hotel, My Game Mother, Playing with Fire, and The Troubadour)
+(See My Heart Remembers My Grandmother’s Hotel, My Game Mother, Playing with Fire, Hotel Kittens, The Cat and the Forshpeiz, and The Troubadour)

 Here’s another hotel memory, though this one is bittersweet.